TheosNotBigStuff/Cenora/README.md

 3. Once opened and done setup you will find an apps button like this (apps) now when you click it all of your apps will show in a grid.

-3. I'm a developer, how would i make apps for it?
-4. Use Scratch as a tool and submit it on our cenorFAQandHelp@gmail.com email.
-Then we will add it to our marketplace.

-5. Thanks for reading and try Cenora!
+4. Thanks for reading and try Cenora!

-Cenora 25.08 (Originally 25.05 But changed due to delays) Is nearly done, expect a release in August 1st till 11th.